muratk5n/thirdwave/en/README.md

 Mobilizing the other side was easy.
 The fall of the Berlin Wall scared the shit ouf Dems anyway, they moved to center, low income folk were out, office-dwelling shitlibs were in.
-Dangle little Kennedy-cool in front of them, pick and choose from the civil right movement, its era, done.
-The new crowd can "get red in the face" when Vietnam is mentioned, and celebrate the bombing of Libya.
+Dangle little Kennedy-cool in front of them, pick and choose from the movements of 60s, done.
+The new crowd could "get red in the face" when Vietnam is mentioned, and celebrate the bombing of Libya.

 ---